Samdavis112/SudokuSolver/README.md

 # SudokuSolver
-A Js console application to solve sudoku puzzles.
+A Js application to solve sudoku puzzles.

 # Use: